Side effects

 State

-• Variables in OCaml are still not directly mutable
+• Variables in OCaml are never directly mutable

-• But, they can hold a reference to mutable memory (and a way to mutate said reference)
+• But, they can hold a reference to memory that can be mutated

 • i.e. it is only indirect mutability - variable itself can’t change, but what it points to can.